cdruet/LSGplate/README.md

 ## Installation ##

 1. Get [Raspbian Stretch Lite - version 2019-04-08](https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2019-04-09/2019-04-08-raspbian-stretch-lite.zip)
-2. Flash a micro-SD card using Etcher
+2. Flash a micro-SD card using [Balena Etcher](https://www.balena.io/etcher/)
 3. Create an empty file `ssh` in the folder `/boot` of the freshly flashed micro-SD card
 4. Insert the micro-SD card into a RasPi, connect it to an Ethernet cable on a functioning LAN and boot it
 5. Find the IP address of the RasPi